 In 1995, the Company adopted the 1995 Stock Option Plan for Non-Employee Directors (the "Director Plan").
-Under the terms of the Director Plan, each Director who (1)(i) was a Director of the Company when the Director Plan was first adopted by the Board of Directors; (ii) had completed at least five years of continuous service on the Board of Directors; (iii) was not otherwise an employee of the Company or any of its subsidiaries or affiliates; and (iv) was not an affiliate (as defined in the Director Plan) of an institutional investor in the Company (an "Affiliated Director," and a director meeting all of the foregoing criteria referred to as a "Current Director") or (2)(i) is elected a Director of the Company for the first time either by the Board of Directors or by the stockholders after the Director Plan is first adopted by the Board of Directors or approved by the stockholders; (ii) is not otherwise an employee of the Company or any of its subsidiaries or affiliates; and (iii) is not an Affiliated Director (a "New Director") was, or shall be, granted an option to purchase 94,000 shares of Common Stock upon the adoption of the Director Plan by the Board of Directors, in the case of a Current Director, or upon the election of the Director, in the case of a New Director.
+Under the terms of the Director Plan, each Director who (1)(i) was a Director of the Company when the Director Plan was first adopted by the Board of Directors; (ii) had completed at least five years of continuous service on the Board of Directors; (iii) was not otherwise an employee of the Company or any of its subsidiaries or affiliates; and (iv) was not an affiliate (as defined in the Director Plan) of an institutional investor in the Company (an "Affiliated Director," and a director meeting all of the foregoing criteria referred to as a "Current Director") or (2)(i) is elected a Director of the Company for the first time either by the Board of Directors or by the stockholders after the 1995 Plan is first adopted by the Board of Directors or approved by the stockholders; (ii) is not otherwise an employee of the Company or any of its subsidiaries or affiliates; and (iii) is not an Affiliated Director (a "New Director") was, or shall be, granted an option to purchase 94,000 shares of Common Stock upon the adoption of the Director Plan by the Board of Directors, in the case of a Current Director or upon the election of the Director, in the case of a New Director.
 In addition, if a director who is an Affiliated Director, and is otherwise eligible to receive options under the Director Plan, ceases to be an Affiliated Director (that is, ceases to be an affiliate of an institutional investor in the Company), then such director shall be granted an option to purchase 94,000 shares of Common Stock upon ceasing to be an Affiliated Director.
 An aggregate of 564,000 shares of Common Stock (subject to adjustments for capital changes) has been reserved for issued under the Director Plan upon exercise of options.

 Options are granted under the Director Plan at exercise prices equal to the fair market value of the Company's Common Stock at the time the options are granted.
-Fair market value is the last reported sales price per share of the Company's Common Stock on the date of grant as reported in the over-thecounter market.
+Fair market value is the last reported sales price per share of the Company's Common Stock on the date of grant as reported in the over-the-counter market.
 Options are exercisable in five cumulative installments of 18,800 shares each, the first installment becoming exercisable immediately after the first annual meeting of stockholders following the date of grant or commensurate with the date of grant if the optionee first becomes a director by vote of the stockholders and each further installment becoming exercisable immediately after each Annual Meeting of stockholders thereafter, provided that the option holder continues in office as a director at such time.
 No option may be exercisable more than ten years from its date of grant.
 Of the current members of the Board of Directors, Messrs.
 Berkman, Goldman, McMullen and Ranalli are eligible to participate in the Director Plan.
 Mr. McMullen received an option to purchase 94,000 shares of Common Stock under the Director Plan during fiscal 1995.
-Mr. Goldman received an option to purchase 94,000 shares of Common Stock under the Director Plan during fiscal 1997.
-Messrs.
-Berkman and Ranalli each received an option to purchase 94,000 shares of Common Stock in June 1998.
+Mr. Goldman received an option to purchase 94,000 shares of Common Stock in June 1988.